 Day 3 – Helsinki, Finland

 The tour ended at the Market Square, an area full of local vendors and food stands.
 While there were plenty of t-shirts shops for tourists, we zoned in on local artisans who created handmade goods.
 We bought some hand knitted scarves, a pair of locally sourced stone cuff links, and some artwork drawn by a local artist.
 After shopping, we grabbed a cup of coffee, soaked up some local flavor, and then returned to the ship.
-If shopping isn’t your thing, from the Market Square there are plenty of other options of things to do independently.
+If shopping isn’t your thing, from the Market Square there are plenty of other options for things to do independently.

 There were additional fee-based excursions in Helsinki that are longer and take you further afield.
 Since we knew that we wanted to shop, we didn’t look at those.

 Day 4 & 5 – St. Petersburg, Russia

 We knew that St. Petersburg would be a place for several tours, both because we were there for two days and because independent travel in Russia requires a visa.
 As cruisers, the ship stays a short enough period of time that a visa isn’t required, conditioned on your travel being part of an organized group.
 Since visiting Russia has been on my bucket list since college (Soviet Studies was a specialization within my major), I scoured the tour options to create the best combination of what I wanted to see and eventually decided on the included city tour along with two additional fee-based tours.
 I highly recommend all three of the tours that we took.